ethereum/ethereum-org-website/src/content/developers/tutorials/set-up-web3js-to-use-ethereum-in-javascript/index.md

 getBlockNumber()
 ```

-You can see all the functions that are available on the Web3 instance in the [official Web3 documentation](https://web3js.readthedocs.io/en/v1.2.6/web3-eth.html#).
+You can see all the functions available on the Web3 instance in [the official web3.js documentation](https://web3js.readthedocs.io/en/v1.2.6/web3-eth.html#).

 Most of Web3 libraries are asynchronous because in the background the library makes JSON RPC calls to the node which send backs the result.